 If so you will copy and paste the code just above that tag so you should have something like this when you are done.

-Here is 1 plugin that can simplify your life – again, we do not use it, but it seems well maintained and has good reviews: https://wordpress.org/plugins/google-analytics-dashboard-for-wp/
+Here is 1 plugin that can simplify your life and allows you to easily add analytics without messing with any code – again, we do not use it, but it seems well maintained and has good reviews: https://wordpress.org/plugins/google-analytics-dashboard-for-wp/

 It may take some time for Google Analytics to begin showing results or even show that it is install properly.